Vostbur/DevOps-MDP-03/2.1.Network_Programmability/devnetsandbox/yang/README.md

 # Use a NETCONF Session to Gather Information

-## !!
-For some reason doesn't work with IOS XE 17.3.1 (DevNet IOS XE on CSR Latest Code Always On Sandbox Device)

----

 ## Step 1:  Check if NETCONF is running on the CSR1kv.

 NETCONF may already be running if another student enabled it, or if a later IOS version enables it by default.
 From your SSH session with the CSR1kv, use the show platform software yang-management process command to see if the NETCONF SSH daemon (**ncsshd**) is running.